 As part of the MR4 activities, living Anopheles mosquitoes will be distributed worldwide.
 These materials are intended as seed stock or as references that will require cultivation at the destination.
 Because eggs are most easily shipped, we will routinely ship eggs - either dried or on damp filter paper - to requesters from the MR4 vector repository at the Centers for Disease Control in Atlanta, Georgia, USA.

-Finally, we provide general considerations for evaluating hazards, and elaborate on the principles that shaped these recommendations under ‘Principles of Risk Assessment.'
+Finally, we provide general considerations for evaluating hazards, and elaborate on the principles that shaped these recommendations under ‘Principles of Hazard Assessment.'

 Registration for users anticipating shipments of living vector material will be according to the standard procedure.